 - 2.3.1 Except as permitted in this Agreement or by applicable law, the University will satisfy its collective bargaining obligation before changing a matter that is a mandatory subject.
 The University will notify the Union of the proposed changes and the Union may request discussions about and/or negotiations on the impact of these changes on Employee's working conditions.
-In the event the Union does not request discussions and/or negotiations within fourteen (14) calendar days, the University may implement the changes without further discussions and/or negotiations; provided that the Union may request an extension of the timeline in this section which will not be unreasonably denied.
-There may be emergency or mandated conditions that are outside of the University's control requiring immediate implementation, in which case the University will notify the Union as soon as possible. - 2.3.2 The parties will agree to the location and time for discussions and/or negotiations.
+In the event the Union does not request discussions and/or negotiations within fourteen (14) calendar days, the University may implement the changes without further discussions and/or negotiations; provided that the Union may request an extension of the timeline in this Article which will not be unreasonably denied.
+There may be emergency or mandated conditions that are outside of the University will notify the Union as soon as possible. - 2.3.2 The parties will agree to the location and time for discussions and/or negotiations.
 Each party is responsible for choosing its own representatives for these activities. - 2.4 Headings.
 Headings and subheadings in the Agreement are included for ease of reference only.
 They do not provide full notice of the terms of any portion of this Agreement.